 Like all states, Maine uses a graduated licensing program for teen drivers.
 Teens must pass through a number of different stages and follow a set of restrictions and regulations before graduating to a full driver’s license.
 This program allows teens to slowly adjust to the responsibilities of driving, and improve their skills safely.

-With the learner’s permit the teen driver must be at least 15 years old, and can drive only with a supervising adult in the vehicle.
-During this time period the teen should enroll in a driver education program, which is required in order to apply for a license.
+With the learner’s permit, the teen driver must be at least 15 years old and can drive only with a supervising adult who is at least 20 years old who has held their driver’s license for two years, in the vehicle.
+During this time period, the teen should enroll in a driver education program, which is required in order to apply for a license.

 The Intermediate license can be issued at the age of 16 only after the teen has: